 a) Preserve healthy native vegetation species mix and reduce noxious weed invasion

 1) Reexamine, and adjust if and when necessary, grazing and stocking rates to account for climate impacts.

-2) Regulate hay coming into the Reservation (i.e. hay must be certified weed free).
+2) Regulate hay coming into the Blackfeet Nation (i.e. hay must be certified weed free).